pentandra/spec/README.md

   discourse throughout the research process.

-  We're at the early stages of creating this ontology, and it needs more thought and examples, but the general idea is sane.
+  We're at the early stages of creating this ontology, and it needs more thought and examples, but, in general, the idea is sane.

-  We would like to see it become the default way of doing research.
+  We would like to see Research Cases become the default way of ~~publishing~~ doing research.

 * [Research Cases Ontology (Turtle)](playground/knowledge-design/research-cases/rcases.ttl)